About Laura Cunningham

 • Share tips + tricks!

 • And most important: learn together - you can literally work yourself though each topic and complete “guides” almost like lessons.
+Quick HOW TO videos to carefully walk you through all the tricky steps.

 For more about Laura’s step-by-step sewing patterns please head over to her website, Sweet Cinnamon Roses